New Land Registry Fees – can I save money?

 - the cost register the sale of the property if submitted by post: £190

 - the cost if submitted electronically: £95

 Although not all of our applications are eligible for this reduction, the vast majority of property transactions are carried out this way.
-Our full list of application types eligible for the 50 per cent reduction can be found on the fees pages of our website.
+See a full list of application types eligible for the 50 per cent reduction.

 We have also introduced fee reductions and merged fee bands for the lowest priced properties

 If you’re thinking of taking your first steps onto the property ladder, we have introduced some changes which may be of interest to you.
 We have reduced the fees for registering the sale of a property priced between £50,001 and £100,000.
 Also if your property is priced under £80,000, you can pay our lowest fee to register the sale.